What Is Roasted Rice Powder?

 Why is my roasted rice powder too fine and dusty?

-The mortar work went on too long.
-Fine dust is the result of grinding past the coarse powder stage.
-The mortar gives you control that a blender or spice grinder does not.
+The grinding went on too long.
+Fine dust is the result of going past the coarse powder stage.
 Check the texture every thirty seconds during grinding.
 When it feels like coarse sand, stop immediately.
 If you have already ground it too fine, use it this time and stop earlier next time.
 The texture matters as much as the flavor in Khao Khua.

 Can I use a blender or spice grinder instead of a mortar?